NotArb/Jupiter/BOTCONFIG.md

 - `exit_dexes`: The list of DEXes allowed for exit swaps.
 - `exit_exclude_dexes`: The list of DEXes to exclude from exit swaps.
 - `exit_max_price_impact`: The maximum price impact allowed for exit swaps (as a percentage).
+- `jito_enabled`: Enable or disable Jito sending for the specific strategy.
 - `jito_tip_percent`: The percentage of profit to tip to Jito.
 (0-100)
 - `min_pref_jito_tip`: The minimum preferred Jito tip.
 - `max_pref_jito_tip`: The maximum preferred Jito tip.
-- `jito_only`: Restrict this strategy to use only Jito transactions.
-(Ths will most likely be changed!)
+- `tx_senders`: An array of tx_sender keys to send normal transactions.